Featured image for Claude Agent Skills: Complete Guide (2026)

 Why Progressive Disclosure Matters

 I’ll admit, when I first read about “progressive disclosure” in the docs, my eyes glazed over.
 It sounded like marketing speak.
 But then I actually used it, and—okay, this genuinely matters.
+By only loading relevant instructions when they’re actually needed, you significantly reduce the risk of model confusion and keep token costs under control.
+This is a critical component of monitoring AI agent performance—maintaining a clean context window ensures your autonomous systems remain logical and goal-aligned over long sessions.

 Traditional approaches to AI customization—system prompts, custom instructions, even Custom GPTs—load everything upfront.
 If you have a 5,000-word style guide, that’s 5,000 words in your context window whether you’re writing a tweet or a white paper.